telerik/kendo-ui-core/docs-aspnet-mvc/helpers/panelbar/overview.md

       </script>

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC and on the PanelBar:

 * [ASP.NET MVC API Reference: PanelBarBuilder](/api/Kendo.Mvc.UI.Fluent/PanelBarBuilder)
 * [Overview of Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %})